-Aeye becomes latest lidar company to go public via SPAC – TechCrunch
+AEye becomes latest lidar company to go public via SPAC – TechCrunch

 In the past three years, lidar companies have tweaked their business models as the timeline to commercialize autonomous vehicles dragged on.
 Startups began to emphasize their perception software or pitched to automakers that the sensors could — and should — be applied to passenger vehicles to provide redundancy and push the capabilities of driver assistance systems.

 AEye is one of several lidar companies that have expanded its focus beyond autonomous vehicles.
 The company said the capital raised by going public will be used to scale the company in key markets.
-Aeye’s pitch is that the company’s lidar technology along with its partnerships with Tier 1 and Tier 2 suppliers like Continental makes it well positioned to scale and to be adopted by major automakers.
-Aeye’s lidar sensor scans the surroundings and then, with help from its perception software, identifies and focuses on relevant objects.
+AEye’s pitch is that the company’s lidar technology along with its partnerships with Tier 1 and Tier 2 suppliers like Continental makes it well-positioned to scale and to be adopted by major automakers.
+AEye’s lidar sensor scans the surroundings and then, with help from its perception software, identifies and focuses on relevant objects.

-Automotive, specifically to support ADAS in passenger vehicles and in the long-term within autonomous vehicles, is Aeye’s foundational market.
+Automotive, specifically to support ADAS in passenger vehicles and in the long-term within autonomous vehicles, is AEye’s foundational market.
 But the company sees wider industrial and mobility applications in mining, trucking, traffic systems, aviation and drones.

 “At the right price and reliability, we believe lidar will eventually be in everything that has a camera today,” CEO Blair LaCorte said during an investor presentation.
 “With expectations for broad adoption of lidar for consumer and industrial applications, we forecast a total addressable market of $42 billion by 2030.”

-Aeye is at the earliest stages of that total addressable market.
+AEye is at the earliest stages of that total addressable market.
 The company said it expects to generate $4 million in revenue in 2021 and a net loss (EBITDA) of $59 million.
-Aeye said commercial production of its sensors are expected in the fourth quarter of 2021, which will help increase revenue to a forecast $13 million in 2022.
-By 2024, Aeye forecasts $175 million in revenue and says it will be positive EBITDA by the second half of the year.
+AEye said commercial production of its sensors are expected in the fourth quarter of 2021, which will help increase revenue to a forecast $13 million in 2022.
+By 2024, AEye forecasts $175 million in revenue and says it will be positive EBITDA by the second half of the year.

 The combined company will be called AEye Holdings Inc. and is expected to be publicly listed on Nasdaq.
 The transaction is expected to close in the second quarter of 2021.
 The management team, which includes Blair LaCorte as CEO, founder Luis Dussan as CTO and Bob Brown as CFO, will remain.